 Ticketmaster offers 'Ticket Forward' functionality, which may also be referred to as 'Ticket Transfer', in respect of most events.
 You can use the Ticket Forward functionality to forward your electronic tickets to other people by logging into your My Ticketmaster account and following the prompts.
 By forwarding a ticket you have purchased, you are only facilitating another person using that ticket for event entry - the agreement (and associated rights and obligations) for the purchase of that ticket remains between Ticketmaster and you, the original ticket purchaser, regardless of the number of times the ticket is forwarded.
 The Ticket Forward functionality can only be used for event tickets and not for any other items purchased with the event tickets (such as merchandise).
 Ticketmaster may cancel a forwarded ticket if the ticket was obtained fraudulently or otherwise in violation of the relevant terms and conditions.

 You can only cancel a Ticket Forward invitation before the recipient accepts the invitation.
-Once a recipient accepts your invitation, you will not be able to use your original ticket for event entry.
+Once a recipient accepts your invitation, you will not be able to use your original ticket for event entry or list your original ticket for resale using Resale.
 The recipient will get a new ticket with a new barcode.
 If a ticket is forwarded multiple times, only the ticket from the most recent Ticket Forward will be valid for entry - all previous ticket barcodes will be cancelled.
 If an event is cancelled or rescheduled, only the original purchaser of a forwarded ticket will be entitled to any available refund.
 Ticketmaster will only deal with the original purchaser of a forwarded ticket in respect of all matters relating to the ticket and the event for which it is issued.
 As the original purchaser of a ticket, it is your responsibility to keep all the recipients of your forwarded ticket updated with any information Ticketmaster provides to you.

 Event Partners generally reserve the right to add, withdraw or substitute such artists and vary advertised programs or set lists, seating arrangements and audience capacities.